 A benefit of creating runnable neighbourhoods could be increasing the number of residents who run to or from work as part of their daily commute.
 Like walking and cycling, running is a healthy activity that allows you to commute on your own terms and not rely on the schedule of public transit.
 A run score will help commuters determine the most accessible running routes and shed light on an often overlooked type of active transportation.

 Runners could also get more involved in city building by informing policy-makers about what components contribute to a runnable city.
 Perhaps a runnability index could motivate more people in high-scored areas to run, and engage runners to advocate for change in low-score neighbourhoods.
-At any rate, a run score would certainty help runners determine the safest and most convenient areas of the city to run.
+At any rate, a run score would certainly help runners determine the safest and most convenient areas of the city to run.

 Mapping the runnability of streets would provide additional material for urbanists who are focused on building a healthier city.
 It would also serve as a new tool for residents to determine neighbourhoods that support an active lifestyle.
 Running, like walking and cycling, is complimentary to creating a sustainable city and needs to be included in the public health discussion.
 Its success speaks to how much the City cares about the experience and health of its citizens.
 A run score would help push Toronto into becoming one of Canada’s leading cities for building healthier neighbourhoods.